Brownsea Island Escape

-Enjoy a taste of island life on one of Britain’s favourite nature reserves where we'll stay at a secluded lodge with its own beach and kayak between islands.
-Brownsea Island is a nature reserve containing one of the last red squirrel colonies in Britain as well as diverse birds, deer and other wildlife.
+Enjoy a taste of island life on one of Britain’s favourite nature reserves, where we'll stay at a secluded lodge with its own beach and kayak between islands.
+Brownsea Island is home to one of the last red squirrel colonies in Britain, as well as diverse birds, deer and other wildlife.

-On Friday night at 8pm we'll be catching a private ferry together over to the island from Sandbanks Quay ferry terminal (postcode BH13 7QN), so please make sure you get there in good time.
-On arrival, our bags will be taken to the accommodation so we can enjoy the short walk to the lodge.
-A relaxing evening meeting the group, watching the sunset from our beach or taking a walk to the nearby clifftop viewpoints.
+Day 1 (Friday): At 8pm, we'll catch a private ferry together over to the island from Sandbanks Quay ferry terminal (postcode BH13 7QN).
+Please make sure you get there in good time.
+On arrival, our bags will be taken to the accommodation so we can enjoy the short walk to the lodge before a relaxing evening watching the sunset from our beach, or taking a walk to the nearby clifftop viewpoints.

-Sunday will be a laid back day to carry on exploring, play games on the lawns above the lodge or wildlife watching - there is so much to do!
-We might want to spend longer in the bird hides, find the ruins of Maryland village, get a souvenir from pottery pier, discover more clifftop trails, or carry on searching for wildlife.
-Before heading back across to the mainland, it's worth stopping at the cafe to grab a coffee and watch the birdlife - we've seen oystercatchers, gulls and terns diving for fish.
+Day 3 (Sunday): We can choose to carry on exploring, play games on the lawns above the lodge, find the ruins of Maryland village, get a souvenir from pottery pier, discover more clifftop trails, or carry on searching for wildlife.
 Everyone will be leaving at different times so we'll be getting public ferries back to the mainland - on Sundays the ferries leave Brownsea every 30 minutes so we can just jump on the next one when we're ready to go (it's £3.25 and you pay on board).
-Don't miss the last ferry - it leaves at 5pm!
+Don't miss the last ferry - it leaves at 5pm.

 Travel time from London or Bristol is around 2.5 hours, so please allow enough time to park up and walk over to the ferry terminal (20 minutes minimum).